tamirasianne/ANA-500/README.md

 ## Project Overview
 This repository contains work for all phases of the Data Life Cycle using libraries in Python.
 ## Repository Structure
-- notebooks – Jupyter notebooks containing Python code for data exploration and preprocessing.
+- Notebooks – Jupyter notebooks containing Python code for data exploration and preprocessing.
-- data – Folder to store datasets used in the project.
+- Data – Folder to store datasets used in the project.
 ## Status
 Project Complete!
 ## Author